PGA Tour on CBS: Masters Tournament

-As previously mentioned, CBS has televised the Masters Tournament in the United States every year since 1956, when it used six cameras and covered only the final four holes.
+CBS has televised the Masters Tournament in the United States every year since 1956, when it used six cameras and covered only the final four holes.
 Because of resistance from the tournament organizers, 18 hole coverage did not begin until 2002 (coverage generally joining with the final group on the fifth or sixth hole all four days), but by 2006, over 50 cameras were used.
 USA Network added first- and second-round coverage in 1982, which was also produced by the CBS production team.

-The previously independent USA Sports became part of NBC Sports through NBC Universal in 2005, meaning the cable and network coverage of the Masters was split between rival companies.
+The previously independent USA Sports became part of NBC Sports through NBC Universal in 2004, meaning the cable and network coverage of the Masters was split between rival companies.
 However, the broadcast continued to largely be produced in association with CBS Sports — an arrangement that continued with the move of its rights to ESPN in 2008.

 In 2005, CBS broadcast the tournament with high-definition fixed and handheld wired cameras, as well as standard-definition wireless handheld cameras.
 In 2007, CBS added "Masters Extra," an hour's extra full-field bonus coverage daily on the internet, preceding the television broadcasts.
 In 2008, CBS added full coverage of holes 15 and 16 live on the web.

 While Augusta National Golf Club has consistently chosen CBS as its U.S. broadcast partner, it has done so on successive one-year contracts.
 Due to the lack of long-term contractual security, as well as the club's limited dependence on broadcast rights fees (owing to its affluent membership), it is widely held that CBS allows Augusta National greater control over the content of the broadcast, or at least perform some form of self-censorship, in order to maintain future rights.
 The club, however, has insisted it does not make any demands with respect to the content of the broadcast.